lushi/snake/README.md

 2. `$ npm start`.
 That will compile the js files into /bundle.js, and start a simple Python server
 3. Open Chrome and navigate to http://localhost:8000/

+## Dependencies
+The application has no dependencies except for Webpack as the bundler in the development environment, and Mocha and Chai for testing.

 ## Todo's
 I spent a good chunk of time planning out and and implementing the overral structure of the app, and ran out of time implementing all the features and adding styling.
 Here's a list of todos: